-According to folk tradition, you can cure a sore throat by taking 3 tablespoons each of honey, lemon juice and red or white vinegar, 3 times a day for 3 days.
+According to folk tradition, you can cure a sore throat by taking three tablespoons each of honey, lemon juice and red or white vinegar, three times a day for three days.

 Honey has long been used as a sore-throat remedy.
 It has antibacterial properties and also acts as a hypertonic osmotic, which means that it draws water out of inflamed tissue.
 This reduces swelling and discomfort.
-Add 2–3 teaspoons to a cup of hot water or herbal tea.
+Add two or three teaspoons to a cup of hot water or herbal tea.

 Blackcurrant makes another soothing hot drink.
 The easiest way to make a blackcurrant drink is to dilute a concentrate such as Ribena with hot water and sip slowly.

 Vitamin C is well known for being able to boost your immune system and fight off infection.
-Take 1000mg vitamin C 3 times per day.
+According to the NHS, most adults should take 40mg (and no more than 1000mg) of vitamin C a day.
 Reduce the dose if you develop diarrhoea.